v.9-29-21

 • Captains are the only people allowed to respectfully discuss plays or other questions with Referees.

-• For safety issues, teams will not be allowed on the field prior to their respective games until about 10 minutes before their scheduled start times.
-Most teams will have less than 10 minutes before start of their games to warm up.
+• For safety issues, teams will not be allowed on the field prior to their respective games until about 5-10 minutes before their scheduled start times.
+Most teams will have less than 10 minutes before the start of their games to warm up.
+All warm-up passes will be directed toward the sidelines we are using, no passing will be permitted towards the middle of the actual stadium field /barrier, no exceptions!

 TEAMS